International Business Management

-The International Business Management (IBM) graduate certificate program will help you become an invaluable asset to any organization.
-In the fast-paced, comprehensive program, you will learn about the multifaceted world of international business management from highly experienced industry professionals who have first-hand knowledge of today’s global business environment.
-There is a strong practical component to the IBM program with a focus on collaborative, project based learning, case analysis and in-class discussions, all essential critical thinking skills for success.
+The Post-Graduate Certificate in International Business Management (IBM) program is a one-year program for individuals who want to become an invaluable asset to any organization.
+In this fast-paced, comprehensive program, students will learn about the multifaceted world of international business management from highly experienced industry professionals who have first-hand knowledge of the global business environment.
+There is a strong practical component to the IBM program with a focus on collaborative, project-based learning, case analysis and in-class discussions, all essential critical thinking skills for success.

 |Course Length||Two Semesters (1 year)|

 |Offered||Fall, Winter, and Spring|

 |Tuition||(See breakdown below)|

 |Home Student||CAD 10,000.00 / session|